programminghistorian/ph-submissions/lessons/geoparser-lesson.md

     cat ../in/172172.txt | ./run -t plain -g geonames -o ../out 172172

-If you are not used to working on the command line, different commands can be concatenated with the pipe character ("|").
+If you are not used to working on the command line, different commands can be concatenated with the pipe character (`|`).
 In our example the first command is:

     cat ../in/172172.txt

-It prints a text file which is situated in the in folder inside geoparser to your screen (which is also called "standard out” or short “stdout").
-The pipe character (“|”) is used to send the standard output of one command to the next command which can then use it as "standard in" (or short "stdin").
+It prints a text file which is situated in the in folder inside geoparser to your screen (which is also called standard out or short stdout).
+The pipe character (`|`) is used to send the standard output of one command to the next command which can then use it as standard in (or short stdin).
 The second command is:

     ./run -t plain -g geonames -o ../out 172172